mrmodise/senepe/README.md

 * ``$ kubectl create -f senepe-service.yaml``
 * ``$ minikube service senepe-service``

+More information on the Docker image for this project: https://hub.docker.com/r/mrmodise/senepe/

 ### Documentation
 Documentation for this project has been generated using @Compodoc.
 This is available under the `documentation` folder.
 Very useful for understanding the code base.